 The goal of this assignment is to provide a brief survey and description of the neighborhood of the bookstore that you’re researching, as it presently appears.
 Doing so will enable you to situate the bookstore in a particular place and as a particular kind of bookstore.
-Making use of the materials contained in the curated archive for your bookstore and the digital tools available to you on the course website, write a blog that maps the culture(s) of the bookstore’s neighborhood and explains the current relation of the bookstore to that neighborhood (that is, how the store and the kinds of books it sells appear to serve the neighborhood; if it no longer exists then what other kinds of businesses or services seem to have replaced it in serving the culture(s) of the neighborhood).
+Making use of the digital tools available to you on the course website, write a blog that maps the culture(s) of the bookstore’s neighborhood and explains the current relation of the bookstore to that neighborhood (that is, how the store and the kinds of books it sells appear to serve the neighborhood; if it no longer exists then what other kinds of businesses or services seem to have replaced it in serving the culture(s) of the neighborhood).
 You must also incorporate into your survey/description at least two or three ideas or terms from the course readings, in this case those ideas and terms that help to define “place” and the kind of bookstore about which you’re writing.

 For this assignment you will compose a short blog that incorporates a Google map of the neighborhood, links to any websites or sources cited in your blog, and any visual materials that illustrate the geographical location of the bookstore, the demographics of that neighborhood, and images of the bookstore (or the building that the bookstore formerly occupied).
-All this information will be accessible in your curated archive, though which items you deem most important and how many you incorporate into the blog will be up to you.
+All this information is accessible through the resources on our class Blackboard site, online, and through your site visit, though which items you deem most important and how many you incorporate into the blog will be up to you.

 A blog is a short narrative that is primarily descriptive and explanatory, though there is usually an implied perspective or argument in the narrative’s stance.
 A blog is very similar to a short review (book, film, performance, etc.), and especially to an older journalistic form, the feuilleton: